Picalines/godot-ldtk-import-mono/README.md

     // Same as worldScene.base
     "base": "res://scenes/level.tscn",

+    // Same as worldScene.baseIgnoreMask.
+    // Has a higher priority than baseNodeMask!
+    "baseIgnoreMask": "_*",

+    // If base scene is used plugin will search for
+    // children whose name matches baseNodeMask as in
+    // String.Match (case sensitive!).
+Instead of creating
+    // a new nodes plugin will use these children as a template.
+    // Use this for custom materials, collision layers and etc.
+    // Here's the list of nodes that the plugin will look for:
+    // - TileMap in tile layer (clears existing tiles)
+    // - Sprite and ColorRect for background "baseNodeMask": "Base*",

     // Same as worldScene.levelsParent.
     // Plugin will create/find a node for layer
     // and add generated children to it (entities or TileMaps)
     // (for example you can prepare a YSort node for entity layer) "layersParent": "Layers",

-    // If true plugin will delete all (!) children of layer
-    // nodes in base scene.
-You can use this to test something
-    // in base scene without reimporting a world.
-    "removeBaseLayerChildren": false,

-    // If true plugin will set the 'use_parent_material'
-    // to true for all generated TileMaps except for IntGrid.
-    "tileMapUseParentMaterial": false,

     // If present plugin will make (or search in base)
     // a seperate node for background (ColorRect and Sprite).